27 Nov 2017

 - The non-nuclear energy pathway that Friends of the Earth advocates is credible and compatible with a future electricity grid.
-The Tyndall Centre recommended we regularly revisit our position, in case technology doesn’t develop as expected (for example, offshore wind or energy storage).
-We will do this.

 - The health impacts of coal and gas are worse than from nuclear power, even with carbon capture and storage (CCS) in place.
 The health impacts for renewables, according to Tyndall, are broadly comparable to nuclear.
 But this assessment did not account for all health impacts resulting from nuclear accidents (for example, mental health impacts as a result of relocation).

 - Nuclear waste management remains an “unresolved issue” in the UK, with no safe repository in place.
 A new nuclear programme would increase the overall radioactivity of nuclear waste stores by around 265%.
 Any safe storage for this waste is decades away at best – if ever.

 After consideration of the Tyndall report we will continue to oppose new nuclear power stations in the UK.